mccallofthewild/markov/README.md

 # ⛓ Markov

-A Crystal library for generating Markov Chains.
+A Crystal library for building Markov Chains and running Markov Processes.

 ### _What is a Markov Chain?_

-A Markov Chain is essentially a way of guessing probable future events based on a sample of past events.
+A Markov Chain is essentially a mechanism for guessing probable future events based on a sample of past events.
 For a great explanation, watch [this Khan Academy video](https://www.khanacademy.org/computing/computer-science/informationtheory/moderninfotheory/v/markov_chains).

 ### Visit the [API Documentation](https://mccallofthewild.github.io/markov) for a more in-depth look at the library's functionality.